 Legal Translation for Patent Infringement Cases Before ITC

-Legal Translation Services for Patent Litigation
+Legal Translation & Interpreter Services for Patent Litigation

 We’ve blogged about legal translation services for commercial litigation.
 Professional legal translation services for patent litigation and patent infringement cases in Asian languages and in European languages play an equally important role.
 Where do you turn if you believe a foreign company has infringed upon your patent, trademark, or copyright?
 The answer is the United States International Trade Commission – the ITC.
 The ITC is charged with the mission of, among other things, investigating and adjudicating alleged patent, trademark, and copyright infringement matters in order to protect the intellectual property rights of United States citizens and companies.
 Just in the last two months the ITC has pursued patent infringement investigations on products as varied as electrical ribbon cables, x-ray breast imaging devices, and chemical products for foods and cosmetics; and the ITC is poised to fine Garmin $37 million for infringing on Navico’s patents of sonar navigation products.
 Indeed, investigations before the ITC largely involving patent infringement matters have increased over the last decade.
 That increase in investigations, and subsequent patent trials, also means an increase in the need for experienced legal language translation services.
 This article discusses some basics about the ITC, the ITC patent litigation process with regard to Section 337, and how legal document translation service can help.